Taylor Institution Library for disabled readers

 Accessibility

-We aim to ensure that all our readers can access library services.
-Unfortunately, the design and layout of the Taylor Institution building do not always lend themselves to this.
+We aim to ensure that all our readers can access library services, although the design and layout of the Taylor Institution building means that not all areas are accessible.

-The main entrance to the Taylorian is off St Giles' with ramp access for those who need it.
+The main entrance to the Taylorian is off St Giles’ and has ramp access.
 The front doors are powered.
 You will need a valid University card to access the building.

 The library is spread over five floors, with the issue desk in the Teaching Collection on the ground floor and the research enquiry desk on the second floor.
-There are two main staircases and several subsidiary ones connecting the different library levels.
+There are two main staircases and several subsidiary ones connecting the different levels.
 The first floor and the second floor are accessible by lift.
 Room 2 and the Slavonic Reading Room are accessible via a platform lift located in the main entrance area.
-The platform lift is operated by the Premises Assistants.
-Please ask the lodge staff for assistance if you need to use the platform lift.
+Please ask at the lodge for assistance if you need to use the platform lift.

 There is one accessible lavatory on the ground floor, near the Lecture Hall.